KaijuML/dtt-multi-branch/README.md

 First things first, we compartimentalize experiments.

-`python create-experiment.py --dataset wikibio --name small`
+`python create-experiment.py --dataset wikibio --name sn3`

 We use the OpenNMT-py framework for training, included in `onmt/`.
 Our model has been added to our version of the repo.
 Training needs a preprocessing step:

+`mkdir experiments/wikibio/folder_with_dataset`
 `python run_onmt.py --preprocess --config preprocess.cfg`

 Now that the preprocessing step is done, we can train a model using:

-`python run_onmt.py --train --config train.cfg`
+`python run_onmt.py --train --config train_sn3.cfg`

+Please note that the model reported in our paper can be trained using the following config files: `train_sn2.cfg` and `train_sn3.cfg`

 # Inference